+Now let’s be back to collaboration tools.
 You can use the links above to jump to a section if you’re only interested in certain types of collaboration tools.

 But first, let us start by introducing ourselves and explain why we’re interested in team collaboration and how our tool Gmelius plays in this space.

 As we discussed in a recent article, email by itself has limited use as a collaboration tool for modern teams.
 It’s challenging to track projects, assign responsibilities, or discuss threads privately in an email chain.
 These are all features that any modern company needs, and the simple one-to-one messaging of email doesn’t provide them.

 But, in that same article, we explained how various other software tools that attempt to resolve these challenges all end up creating more channels to communicate through.

 So the modern worker has to first check their inbox, then Slack, then their project management tool (Trello, Basecamp, etc.), and sales teams then need to sync everything with their CRM.

 People end up creating these webs of “synching’ through apps like Zapier to try to fix this: